Data for: An accurate and rapidly calibrating speech neuroprosthesis

 t15_copyTask.pkl

-- Data from Copy Task trials during evaluation blocks (1,718 total trials) necessary for reproducing the online decoding performance plots (Figure 2).
+- Data from Copy Task trials during evaluation blocks (1,718 total trials) are necessary for reproducing the online decoding performance plots (Figure 2).

 - Copy Task data includes, for each trial: cue sentence, decoded phonemes and words, trial duration, and RNN-predicted logits.